What Homeowners Insurance Doesn’t Cover

-Homeowners insurance protects your house from nearly all risks and perils.
-But there are several coverage gaps that you should know about.
-Being aware of what your policy won’t cover can help you prepare for future events.
+Homeowners insurance protects your house from nearly all risks that threaten your house and property.
+But there are several dangers and situations a standard policy doesn’t cover.
+In some instances, you can purchase additional coverages and endorsements to safeguard your home.
 And it can help you save some money along the way.

-A typical home insurance policy handles many of the perils, or dangers, that could threaten your house.
-The most popular policy is form HO-3.
-This is because it includes all four coverage types, as well as coverage for all 16 of the main perils (unless your insurer omits any).
+Homeowners covers the dangers that could threaten your house.
+The most popular home insurance product is form HO-3.
+This is because it includes all four primary coverages, as well as protection for all 16 of the main perils (unless your insurer omits any).

 In this article, you’ll learn about all the things that a standard homeowners policy won’t cover.
 This includes alternative ways you could seek coverage, or how you could prevent the events that home insurance doesn’t take care of.
 We’ll also answer some frequently asked questions.